Excessive Force (film): Box office

-Excessive Force grossed only $1,152,117 at box office and became a flop.
-The film opened on May 14, 1993, at 501 theaters, grossing only $308,499 on its opening Weekend.
+Excessive Force grossed only $1,152,117 at the box office and became a flop.
+The film opened on May 14, 1993, at 501 theaters, grossing only $308,499 on its opening weekend.

 Critical response

 Excessive Force was panned by critics.
+On Rotten Tomatoes, the film has an approval rating of 20% based on reviews from 5 critics.

 TV Guide gave the film only one star out of four and stated: "At some point, Excessive Force, which lives up to its title, might have been envisioned as a taut, mysterious, high-action cop thriller.
 The end result, however, showcases relentless violence over plot—bludgeoning viewers with machine gun fire, bomb blasts, and endless kick-boxing battles.
 Joe Leydon of Variety wrote: "Even though New Line is going through the motions with a spotty, regional theatrical release, Excessive Force appears headed down the express lane to homevid, where it may find favor with undiscriminating action fans."
 Rich Rosell from digitallyObsessed! gave it a very negative review, stating: "All of the dull fistfights and fiery explosions can do little to make this anything more than it is, which is something we've all seen before, and not necessarily something we would want to see again."

 Christopher Armstead from Film Critics United gave the film mixed review: "Excessive Force is not a good movie and Thomas Ian Griffith did not become a big action star.
 That makes us sad, even though he's had a nice career.
 Charlotte Lewis topless and Lance and Tony overacting makes us happier.
 And this why Excessive Force is in my personal collection."
 Nick Michalak writing at Forever Cinematic praised some aspects of Excessive Force, concluding: "Excessive Force is not a great action movie, but it's a really good effort that I did like.
 The script is well written, and very well directed by Jon Hess, but it's really the exceptional acting talents of its admirable cast that allows this movie to be as good as it is.
 If filled with lesser grade talents, this would really falter, but putting guys like Griffith, Henriksen, Todd, Jones, and more into it gives it some extra substance."

-On Rotten Tomatoes, the film has an approval rating of 20% based on reviews from 5 critics.